GSA/gsa-icam-card-builder/certutils/README.md

 other information is provided in the following sections.

 These utilities are to be run in a Linux, MAC OS X, or Cygwin environment only.
 There is currently no DOS Command Window or Windows Power Shell equivalent.
-If you use Cygwin, ensure that your Cygwin installation includes all available Perl packages, and that your Perl installation has the `Date::Calc` module.
-Normally, `Date::Calc` is part of the standard Perl installation.

-To test whether your installation includes `Date::Calc`, type the folllowing
-command:

-`perl -e 'use Date::Calc;'`

-If no error occurs, an empty line will be output.
-If an error occurs, you'll see a message beginning with `Can't locate Data/Calc.pm in @INC...`  The `mkcert.sh` utility uses this package to compute how many days the certificates should be valid if the certificate is to expire on December 2, 2032.
-Of course, you can change this by editing the script and locating the line that begins with `duration=`.

 ### Purpose
 In order to customize the certificates to create certain test case scenarios,